 The assignment

 The Jeruzalem district is surrounded by the Ringbaan Oost ring road, Meierijbaan road, Wilhelminakanaal, and the Piushaven.
 Iconic of the region are the newly renovated Airey houses, which were constructed in the 1950s with Marshall assistance.
 From an urban perspective, the district is characterized by a simple orthogonal pattern of streets with slight bends.
 The main structure, with the central Caspar Houbenstraat running through like a vein, intersected by Betuwestraat, Veluwestraat, and Twentestraat, is surrounded by a green structure and a walking route along the water’s edge.
 Both structures were poorly interconnected, and the design of the district’s public space was of lower quality.
-By repurposing the former industrial area as residential, we have been able to properly connect the bank area along the Piushaven and the Wilhelminakanaal with the district, and, at the same time, expand the public space and provide a qualitative boost.
-This way, the potential green-blue quality of the riverside area can be fully utilised for the entire Jeruzalem neighbourhood.
+By the repurposing of the former industrial area as residential, we have been able to properly connect the bank area along the Piushaven and the Wilhelminakanaal with the district, and, at the same time, expand the public space and provide a qualitative boost.
+This way, the potential green-blue quality of the riverside area is fully utilised for the entire Jeruzalem neighbourhood.

 New orientation

-The urban plan includes a series of new blocks along the canal and a number of newly completed sites along Twentestraat and Caspar Houbenstraat.
+The urban plan included a series of new blocks along the canal and a number of newly completed sites along Twentestraat and Caspar Houbenstraat.
 The new urban structure allows for views out from the district towards the banks of the canal.
 This principle has introduced a new orientation for the public space, now towards the canal and the surrounding landscape.

 The new houses on either side of Twentestraat dovetail with the scale of the existing (Airey) houses.
 The apartment complexes have increased the scale to mark different structures at both district and city level.
 The central axis of Casper Houbenstraat continues into a car-free square, with a height accent to the water’s edge.
 There is now a second height accent at the convergence of Meierijbaan and Wilhelminakanaal, marking the transition between the city and the surrounding area.